pl247/imm-tfcb/README.md

-# Terraform Cloud for Business with Intersight IMM
+# Creating servers in Intersight using Terraform Cloud for Business

 This simple terraform plan for Intersight creates the minimum required pools and policies so that it can also create a server profile template and a domain profile.